-Management Plan meets all design standards and criteria of the [Municipality's] Stormwater Management Ordinance." e.
-The following signature block for the Municipal Engineer reviewing the Stormwater Management Plan: "I,, have reviewed this Stormwater Management Plan in accordance with the Design Standards and Criteria of the [Municipality's] Stormwater Management Ordinance."
+" , , hereby certify that the Stormwater Management Plan meets of [Municipality's] Stormwater M all design standards and criteria of the anagement Ordinance." e.
+The following signature block for Stormwater Management Plan: the Municipal Engineer reviewing the , have reviewed this Stormwater ordance with the Design Standards and Stormwater Management Ordinance."